Township Assistance Applications

 Assistance application’s can be filled out online and returned to us with this link:

 Assistance applications can also be found inside the foyer.
-These must be completed and submitted along with a copy of your ID, two pieces of mail and a copy of the bill/invoice.
-Assistance applications will be collected and reviewed on Wednesday morning with a decision by the following Monday.
+These must be completed and submitted along with a copy of your ID, two pieces of mail, last bank statement and a copy of the bill/invoice.
 All information can be emailed to [email protected] or placed in the Assistance Application box in the foyer.

 ASSISTANCE APPLICATION PROCESS: